apache/cordova-docs/www/docs/en/3.2.0/cordova/inappbrowser/inappbrowser.md

         <feature name="InAppBrowser" />

 Some platforms may support this feature without requiring any special configuration.
-See <a href="../../guide/support/index.html">Platform Support</a> for an overview.
+See Platform Support for an overview.

 # addEventListener